eisenbeisr/CSC466-OffensiveSecurityResearch/Phase1.md

 exploit
 ```

-- Next, we can run the following command to gain remote access to the target system via the open `telnet` port
+- Next, we can run the following command to gain remote access to the target system via the open `telnet port 23`

 **Connects to a remote system using the telnet protocol using the format `service target_ip port_number`**